tidesdb/tidesdb/README.md

 ```

 ### Opening a database
-To open a new database you need to create a configuration and then open the database.
+To open a database you pass the path to the database directory and a pointer to the database.
 ```c

 tidesdb_t tdb = NULL;